How to design mRNA therapeutics for scalable success

 As we navigate the frontier of mRNA therapeutics, the potential for transforming disease management and treatment is vast.
 The need to consider the end purpose is vital when navigating the choices in manufacturing, design and raw materials in order to clear the practical hurdles before reaching the clinic.

 Circular RNA (circRNA) is the next generation of mRNA therapy and presents an opportunity to enhance pharmaceutical stability and biostability compared to linear mRNA therapeutics.
 Current challenges associated with linear mRNA therapeutics, including exonuclease degradation, are alleviated by the covalently closed structures of circRNA.
 The next blog post of this series will take a closer look at circRNA and its role in the future of mRNA therapeutics.
-Subscribe to this blog to receive a notification when the second post is published!

 Our range of Enzymes and kits for IVT mRNA synthesis and RNA therapeutics